dret/webconcepts/concepts/uri-scheme/cap.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/cap"
 title:         "URI Scheme: cap"
+concept-name:  URI Scheme
+concept-value: cap
 description: "The CAP URL scheme is used to designate both calendar stores and calendars accessible using the CAP protocol."
 ---